CreativeCactus/GeolocationChallenge/README.md

 ## Known Bugs

-*** API states are malfunctional as of last commit! ***

 Tests are not set up

 Dockerfile not included

 CSS on front page could use polish

-Might throw error rather than prune if input contains duplicates

-Possible to determine names used for addresses if any by querying after they are populated
+Possible to determine names used for addresses if any by querying after they are populated, due to indexing